SuperNEMO-DBD/Falaise/modules/SimRC/README.rst

-The  SimRC (*Simulated Running  Conditions*)  module allows  to apply  realistic running  conditions  to idealized  simulated  events  produced by  the ``flsimulate'' program.
+The  SimRC (*Simulated Running  Conditions*)  module allows  to apply  realistic running  conditions  to idealized  simulated  events  produced by  the ``flsimulate`` program.
 It consists in  the first processing module to be  applied to  simulated events before digitization,  calibration and reconstruction modules.